elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 ### 2. Install Collectd on FreeBSD and set it up as Client

-Let&#8217;s find the software:
+Let's find the software:

     freebsd:~>whereis collectd
     collectd: /usr/ports/net-mgmt/collectd

-Now let&#8217;s go ahead and install it:
+Now let's go ahead and install it:

     freebsd:~>cd /usr/ports/net-mgmt/collectd
     freebsd:/usr/ports/net-mgmt/collectd>sudo make install clean

 At that point the compile process will fire up and install the software.
-Just for reference here are the configurations for the **collectd** package and it&#8217;s prerequisites:
+Just for reference here are the configurations for the **collectd** package and it's prerequisites:

     freebsd:/usr/ports/net-mgmt/collectd>make showconfig
     ===> The following configuration options are available for collectd-4.10.8_3: